 Don’t get me wrong: waffles aren’t exactly on the healthy diet menu, but it all comes down to the ingredients you use.
 Instead of using the basic recipe you’d find in your local dessert restaurant, opt for healthier options such as whole-wheat flour, flaxseed meal, oat flour, coconut oil or almond milk.

 Scrap the chocolate, biscuit and ice cream, and top your healthy waffles with fun and tasty toppings like blueberries, Greek low-fat yoghurt, honey, nuts or fruits like strawberries.

-Get yourself a waffle machine (like the Oster Belgian Waffle Maker over at Amazon.com), and your work breakfast will be good to go!
+Get yourself a waffle machine (like the Oster Belgian Waffle Maker (paid link) over at Amazon.com), and your work breakfast will be good to go!

 A good option is yoghurt, which is high in protein, rich in nutrients and a great source of calcium.
 Yoghurt is yet another superb office breakfast idea that will jump-start anyone’s morning.

 Low or no-fat yoghurt is the best option as these contain fewer calories and fat content.
 A bowl of creamy yoghurt topped with delicious goodies in the morning is a great way to soothe those sugar cravings – without feeling guilty!

 Try out these recipes for yoghurt-yumminess:

 - banana, chocolate chunks and coconut chips

 - kiwi, blackberries and oats

 nata_vkusidey / Depositphotos.com